Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 Will resetting the view delete my emails?

 No. Reset View and outlook.exe /cleanviews only touch layout settings: column choices, sort order, group-by fields, and Reading Pane position.
-Your messages, folders, rules, signatures, and accounts stay untouched.
-We confirmed this on a 14,000-message Inbox during testing.
+Your messages, folders, rules, signatures, and accounts stay untouched, even on a mailbox with tens of thousands of messages.

 Why does Outlook keep changing my view back after every restart?

 A stuck setting in the registry or a startup add-in is rewriting the view each time Outlook launches.
 Run Outlook in Safe Mode (outlook.exe /safe) to confirm.
 If the view sticks in Safe Mode, disable COM add-ins one at a time to find the culprit.
-We saw this exact pattern on three test profiles where Grammarly and two corporate signature add-ins flipped the Reading Pane on every restart, and uninstalling each was the only durable fix.
+This pattern shows up often with Grammarly and corporate signature add-ins that flip the Reading Pane on every restart, where uninstalling the offending add-in is the only durable fix.

 Can I save my custom Outlook views before resetting?